Section 8 housing in

 What is Section 8 housing?

-In Fort Worth, tenants who receive housing with a housing choice voucher never pay more than 30% of their adjusted monthly income in rent.
+By law, people using a housing choice voucher can’t be required to pay more than 40% of their income in rent.

 Section 8 obligations

 Like any government assistance program, Section 8 in Bossier City involves many rules, regulations, and red tape.
 Everyone at every step of the program has to abide by these, including landlords, tenants, and the HABC.
 Check out the table below for an idea about each party’s obligations.